deanshub/SocialCoding/README.md

 SocialCoding
 ============

-This project is set to create a site for people hwo wnat to learn how to code and by lerning they will conrtibute code in their excersises
+This project is set to create a site for people how want to learn how to code and by learning they will conrtibute their code into other excersises